 Southern Technical College course numbers consist of a three-letter alpha prefix followed by a three-digit course number.
 The three letter alpha prefix identifies the academic discipline (see Course Descriptions).
 Lower level courses are designated by 100 and 200 course numbers.
-Prerequisite(s) for any course may be waived with the written permission of the Director of Education or his/her designated main office official.
-Course substitution requests must be approved by the Director of Education or his/her designated main office official.
+Prerequisite(s) for any course may be waived with the written permission of the Director of Education or his/her designee and the designated main office official.
+Course substitution requests must be approved by the Director of Education or his/her designee and the designated main office official.